paritytech/polkadot/roadmap/implementers-guide/src/node/utility/provisioner.md

 Forward the message to the appropriate Block Authorship Provisioning Job, or discard if no appropriate job is currently active.

-### Block Authorship Provisioning Job

-Maintain the set of channels to block authors.
-On receiving provisionable data, send a copy over each channel.

 ## Glossary

 - **Relay-parent:**
-  - A particular relay-chain block to which a process, perspective, and/or subset of state is linked.
+  - A particular relay-chain block which serves as an anchor and reference point for processes and data which depend on relay-chain state.
 - **Active Leaf:**
   - A relay chain block which is the head of an active fork of the relay chain.
   - Block authorship provisioning jobs are spawned per active leaf and concluded for any leaves which become inactive.